-- If Omegaven is administered as part of a PN admixture, follow the instructions below. - Prepare the admixture in PN containers using strict aseptic techniques to avoid microbial contamination. - Do not add Omegaven directly to the empty PN container; destabilization of the lipid emulsion may occur. - When Omegaven is administered with other infusion solutions (e.g., amino acids, dextrose), the compatibility of the solutions used must be ensured.
-Questions related to compatibility may be directed to Fresenius Kabi USA, LLC, at 1-800-551-7176. - The following proper mixing sequence must be followed to minimize pH-related problems by ensuring that typically acidic dextrose solutions are not mixed with lipid emulsions alone:
+If Omegaven is administered as part of a PN admixture, follow the instructions below.

+- Prepare the admixture in PN containers using strict aseptic techniques to avoid microbial contamination. - Do not add Omegaven directly to the empty PN container; destabilization of the lipid emulsion may occur. - When Omegaven is administered with other infusion solutions (e.g., amino acids, dextrose), the compatibility of the solutions used must be ensured.
+Questions related to compatibility may be directed to Fresenius Kabi USA, LLC, at 1-800-551-7176.

-- 1. Transfer dextrose solution to the PN container. - 2.
+- The following proper mixing sequence must be followed to minimize pH-related problems by ensuring that typically acidic dextrose solutions are not mixed with lipid emulsions alone: - 1.
+Transfer dextrose solution to the PN container. - 2.
 Transfer amino acid solution to the PN container. - 3.
 Transfer Omegaven to the PN container.

-Simultaneous transfer of amino acid solution, dextrose solution, and Omegaven using an automated compounding device is also permitted.
+Simultaneous transfer of amino acid solution, dextrose solution, and Omegaven using an automated compounding device is also permitted; follow automated compounding device instructions as indicated.

 Use gentle agitation during admixing to minimize localized concentration effects; shake container gently after each addition.

 - The prime destabilizers of emulsions are excessive acidity (such as a pH less than 5) and inappropriate electrolyte content.
 Care should be taken if adding divalent cations (e.g., Ca++ and Mg++), which have been shown to cause emulsion instability.
 Amino acid solutions exert buffering effects that can protect the emulsion from destabilization. - Inspect the admixture to ensure that precipitates have not formed during preparation of the admixture and the emulsion has not separated.
 Separation of the emulsion can be visibly identified by a yellowish streaking or the accumulation of yellowish droplets in the admixture.
-Discard the admixture if any of these are observed. - The remaining contents of a partly used PN container must be discarded. - Start infusion of admixtures containing Omegaven immediately.
-If not used immediately, admixtures may be stored for up to 6 hours at room temperature or up to 24 hours under refrigeration.
-Complete the infusion within 24 hours after removal from storage. - Follow the instructions of each product included in the admixture.
+Discard the admixture if any of these are observed.